Phunshy/LITA_Project/README.md

     1. for Data cleaning,
     2. for Data Analysis and
     3. for Data Visualization
-- SQL - Structured Query Language for quering of data [Download Here](https://www.microsoft.com)
+- SQL - Structured Query Language for quering of data
 - Github for portfolio building

 ### Data Cleaning and Preparations